Value | Eligibility | Open date | Close date |

 b.
 Applicants may be required to attend an interview.

 c.
-The scholarship will be awarded on the recommendation of the Head of School and Dean of the Sydney Medical School or their nominee on behalf of a selection committee including a representative of Technion Australia and the trustee for the FJAA Scholarship.
+The Scholarship will be awarded by the Head of School and Dean of the Sydney Medical School, or their nominated delegate(s), on behalf of a selection committee consisting of a representative of Technion Australia and the trustee for the FJAA Scholarship.

 c.
-The Scholarship is intended to facilitate travel and is tenable for the Elective Term placement period only.
+The Scholarship is intended to facilitate travel and is tenable for the Elective Term placement period.

 d.
 The Scholarship is only tenable for the approved institution/placement that the applicant applied for as part of their Elective Term.